Published on

 Table of contents

-What are the negatives of food mileage?
+What are the consequences of food mileage?

 Greenhouse gas (GHG) emissions